Sunday, August 9, 2020

 Second, I found myself considering the truth of who I really am.
 Intellectually, I believe that we are all love, unconditional love.

 Do you believe that you, we, are love?

 I say this so often.

-The reason I found myself contemplating this is because I know that we are love.
-I believe love is the truth, and I believe I am love.
-So why do I not believe in myself in certain circumstances, and situations if I believe I am love?
+The reason I found myself contemplating this is that I know that we are love.
+I believe this is the truth, and I know it about me.

 Crazy, I know...
 It's my uniqueness.

-The answer is, in my humble opinion, because of the human training that has taught me to put conditions on my belief in me, and my love for myself.
+It's my humble opinion that human training taught me to put conditions on believing in and loving myself.

 You are love!